 2. He Needs Constant Validation

 A clingy boyfriend seeks constant reassurance.
+He may appear to be a bottomless pit of need, and make you feel like it is your job to constantly fill it.
 He is insecure or unsure of the relationship.
 He often doubts if you love him.
 He may ask you questions like – Do you love me?
 How much do you love me?
 What can you do for me?

 He may even make over-the-top romantic gestures and want you to reciprocate with the same enthusiasm.
 Sometimes, he may even get competitive in showing you affection and love.
 Also, he will get upset or anxious if you do not validate his feelings.
-He will demand attention all the time and may even guilt trip you if you don’t cater to his unrealistic expectations.
+He will be dependent on you for affection and demand attention all the time and may even guilt-trip you if you don’t cater to his unrealistic expectations.

-While it is great to be admired and adored, it may come off as superficial and ingenuine if it becomes the norm.
+While it is great to be affectionate to your partner and showing them admiration and adoration, it may come off as superficial and ingenuine if it becomes the norm.

 3. He Does Not Like You To Socialize Without Him

 This is a big red flag.
 If your boyfriend has temper tantrums or acts needy when you hang out with your friends, he is insecure and clingy.
 You both deserve to have lives outside the relationship.
 In fact, it is considered healthy to have friends, hobbies, and interests that do not overlap.
-It helps you develop your self-identity and grow as a person.
+It helps you develop your self-identity and grow as a person and strengthens dedication and faithfulness in your commitment.

 He may also be overprotective of you hanging out with your friends and try to invite himself to the gatherings or just tag along with you.
 Even if you do manage to go without him, he will constantly call or text to know how you are doing.